 Wild camping is allowed so long as you follow general guidelines.
 All land is owned by someone so while you can use it, be sure to be courteous and respectful.
 In other words, keep your groups small, keep your fires small and take your rubbish home with you.

 These laws are lenient thanks to the respect shown so far, so let’s not spoil the fun for anyone else.

 Rules for Wild Camping

-If you have decided that wild camping is for you, it follows that you obey some basic rules to ensure that you leave as little trace of you behind as possible.
-After all, nature is just that – natural.
+If you have decided that wild camping is for you, it follows that you obey some basic rules to ensure that you leave an as little trace behind as possible.
+After all, nature is exactly that – natural.
 Your wild camping trip should leave no impact on the landscape and shouldn’t disturb the environment or wildlife around you.
-Here are a few rules to remember:
+Here are a few rules and wild camping tips and tricks to remember:

 - Follow the Scottish Outdoor Access Code if you are wild camping in Scotland.
 This code covers three basic principles for sharing the countryside with others: respecting the interests of other people, caring for the environment and taking responsibility for your own actions.